galaxyproject/training-material/topics/genome-annotation/tutorials/funannotate/tutorial.md

 Funannotate provides two little tools to help us.
 Let's run the two tools, one after the other.

 The first one (**Funannotate assembly clean**) compares all the sequences between them, and removes the shorter ones that are already included in longer ones.
 This is to reduce unexpected redundancy in the genome.
 This step is recommended only for haploid genomes (we know our organism is haploid).
-This first tool will also remove any suspicious sequence (like sequences made only of 1 or 2 letters, instead of the 5 expected (ATGCN).
+This first tool also removes any suspicious sequence (like sequences made only of 1 or 2 letters, instead of the 5 expected (ATGCN).

 > ### {% icon hands_on %} Hands-on: Task description
 >